Discover the Power of Yoga: A Novice’s Guide to Embracing Yoga

 To perform Tadasana:

-• Allow your arms to hang naturally by your sides, with your palms facing towards your body.
+- Allow your arms to hang naturally, with palms facing forwards.

-• Keep your chin parallel to the ground, aligning your head directly above the spine.
+- Keep your chin parallel to the ground, aligning your head above the spine.

 2. Downward-Facing Dog (Adho Mukha Svanasana): A cornerstone of many yoga routines, this pose strengthens the upper body and extends the back and hamstrings.